CharaChorder/docs/docs/CharaChorder One.rst

   :width: 1200
   :alt: CC English Layout

-.. details:: Design of the default layout
+.. dropdown:: Design of the default layout

   The design of the layout of the keys was by far the most time and iteration intensive part of designing the CC1.
-  80% science, 20% art.
+  Riley Keen, CEO of CharaChorder, said that it was 80% science, 20% art.

-  However, trying to validate or prove that any layout is better than others, like we have seen with the QWERTY keyboard, is very complex and you know it is not a simple answer.
+  However, trying to validate or prove that any layout is better than others, like we have seen with the QWERTY keyboard, is very complex and it is not a simple answer.

   One of the big benefits of the CC1 is you are actually using your thumbs.
   On the smartphone, your thumbs can type almost as fast as all of your other fingers together combined, and yet on a normal keyboard layout they are both tethered to a single button.

-  So to maximize left vs right and finger vs thumb alterations.
-  To optimize, to pair and marry the frequency of the key with the ease of press-ability was the start of the layout, the start of a highly iterative process which fills up notebooks and notebooks.
+  So, a design goal was to maximize left vs right hand and finger vs thumb alterations as well as to pair the frequent keys with the ease of press-ability.
+This was a highly iterative process which filled up notebooks and notebooks of design sketches.

-  In total:
+  In general the process was:

-  1. The keys were first rated based on the ease of use, so which ones you are able to activate with your fingers in which directions.
+  1. The keys were first rated based on the ease of use.
+Some finger and direction pairs are easier to press than others.
-  2. Then keys were laid out based on the letter frequency in the language, in such a manner that you are hitting the easier keys most often.
+  2. The keys were then laid out based on the letter frequency in the English language.
+The more frequent letters were paired with the keys that were easier to press.
-  3. It was then also optimized to maximize the amount of left vs right hand as well as finger vs thumb alterations.
+  3. At the same time, the layout was also optimized to maximize the amount of left vs right hand as well as finger vs thumb alterations during character entry.

 Layers
 ~~~~~~